jeweg/CMakeTouch/README.md

 Installation
 ------------

-Run CMakeTouch.vsix or build it yourself.
+Run *CMakeTouch.vsix* or build it from source and run.

 License
 -------